 The Management Board members are elected by the Supervisory Board.
+The Chairman of the Management Board is appointed by the Supervisory Board, unless it is stipulated by law that the

-The Management Board members elect one from among themselves to be the Chairman of the Management Board (also called here CEO).
+Management Board members elect one from among themselves to be the Chairman of the Management Board (in the Lithuanian Republic).